ilionx/angular-schematics/README.md

 To get started locally, follow these instructions:

-1. If you haven't done it already, make a fork of this repo.
+1. Clone this repo.
-1. Clone to your local computer using `git`.
-1. Make sure that you have the LTS version Node or later installed.
+1. Make sure that you have NodeJS LTS or later installed.
 See instructions [here](https://nodejs.org/en/download/).
 1. Make sure that you have `yarn` installed; see instructions [here](https://yarnpkg.com/lang/en/docs/install/).
 1. Run `yarn` (no arguments) from the root of your clone of this project.
-1. Run `yarn bootstrap` to link local packages together and install remaining package dependencies.
-[Read more](https://github.com/lerna/lerna/tree/master/commands/bootstrap).
+This will install all the dependencies for your configured workspaces.

 ### Sandbox project